surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-12.md

 )

-Test -col "RED"    # case is ignored, is a member of the set Test -col "white"  # case is ignored, is not a member of the set
+Test -Col "RED"    # case is ignored, is a member of the set Test -Col "white"  # case is ignored, is not a member of the set

-Test -dir "up"     # case is not ignored, is a member of the set Test -dir "Up"     # case is not ignored, is not a member of the set
+Test -Dir "up"     # case is not ignored, is a member of the set Test -Dir "Up"     # case is not ignored, is not a member of the set

 [ValidateSet(("Red", "Green", "Blue")]$color = "RED" # ok, case is ignored
 $color = "Purple"  # case is ignored, is not a member of the set